Targets fragility, refugees, climate change and other pressing challenges

 - Financial services for 4-6 million people

-- Safe childbirth for up to 11 million women through provision of skilled health personnel
+- Safe childbirth for 16-20 million** women through provision of skilled health personnel

 - Training for 9-10 million teachers to benefit 300+ million children